Climate Action

 To meet our 2030 reduction targets, we’re continuing to optimise current operating assets across our Australian footprint.

 Maximising the use of scrap steel at Port Kembla Steelworks remains a key focus.
-We have increased scrap content in the steelmaking process from approx. 21.5% to 25% from 2019 to 20221.
+We increased scrap content in the steelmaking process from approx. 21.5% to 25.4% over the past 5 years1.
 Given its cooling effect, current levels of scrap in the steelmaking process are approaching their technical maximum limit.
 Our aim is to increase scrap content to 30% by 2030 by investigating ways to pre-melt scrap, along with a number of asset modifications.
 This additional scrap content has the potential to reduce emissions intensity by ~6%.

 We are also trialling the use of biochar, produced from sustainable biomass.
 In 2023 we successfully conducted biochar trials at Port Kembla Steelworks, supported by ARENA2.
 In these trials we: